What are the different course delivery formats?

 There are only two international certificates recognised by the British Council and by employers worldwide: the Trinity Certificate in TESOL and the Cambridge Certificates in English Language Teaching (CELTA and CELTYL).

 The Trinity CertTESOL is equivalent to the Cambridge CELTA.
 Both train you to do the same job.
-In addition to the minimum requirements as outlined in the Trinity syllabus, the course offered by English for Asia also features:
+In addition to the minimum requirements as outlined in the Trinity syllabus, the course offered by EFA also features:

 - Sessions on one-to-one teaching as well as teaching whole classes